In this article

 Gastritis is a condition in which the lining of the stomach is inflamed.
 There are two kinds: acute and chronic gastritis.

 Chronic gastritis occurs when the stomach lining is damaged over an extended period.
 Symptoms tend to appear more slowly and sometimes are not felt at all.
+Long-lasting inflammation may take longer for the stomach lining to return to normal, if it ever does.

 Alcoholic gastritis is stomach inflammation caused by excessive alcohol use.
 Those who drink heavily may put themselves at an increased risk for either acute gastritis or chronic gastritis.